uncapitated/RMR-2022-Placeholder/src/main/java/frc/robot/README.txt

 Velocity is smoothed between inputs by an acceleration constant and a decceleration constant

-3) Shuffleboard is now is fully populated with options for controlling and viewing the robot under the Yellow Cardinal tab in Shuffleboard for a better experiance click the ellipses in the top right of WPILib-VScode then select the option to "start tool" then select Shuffleboard
+3) Shuffleboard is now is fully populated with options for controlling and viewing the robot under the yellow "Cardinal" tab in Shuffleboard for a better experiance click the ellipses in the top right of WPILib-VScode then select the option to "start tool" then select Shuffleboard